MicrosoftDocs/ai-builder/ai-builder-docs/byom-alm.md

 For help on how to export solutions, go to [Export solutions](/powerapps/maker/data-platform/export-solutions) for Power Apps, or [Export solutions](/power-automate/export-flow-solution) for Power Automate.

 1. Make sure you've registered your own model in the source environment using a Python package.
-For detailed instructions, go to [Bring your own model tutorial](https://github.com/microsoft/PowerApps-Samples/tree/master/ai-builder/BringYourOwnModelTutorial) (in GitHub).

 If you haven't already registered, follow the procedure in [Bring your own model tutorial](https://github.com/microsoft/PowerApps-Samples/tree/master/ai-builder/BringYourOwnModelTutorial) (in GitHub).

 1. Create a solution to store the custom connector that is associated with the model:
    1. Sign in to [Power Apps](https://make.powerapps.com) or [Power Automeate](https://flow.microsoft.com).